alain-andre/prime/doc/prime.fr-FR.md

 array.indexOf(['apple', 'lemon'], 'banana'); // returns -1
 ```

-### see also
+### à voir aussi

 [MDN Array:indexOf](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/indexOf)

-method: map
+méthode: map
 -----------

-Creates and returns a new array with the results of calling a provided function
+Creates and returns a new array with the results of calling a provided fonction
 on every element in the array.

 ### syntax